-Everyone knows that chocolate and coffee can complement each other well.
+Everyone knows that chocolate and coffee complement each.
 Chocolate and tea might not be such an obvious pairing, but they can work really well together.
-Here you’ll find 19 tea and chocolate recipes that will want to get you trying the combination.
+Here you’ll find 19 tea and chocolate recipes that might make you want to try this exciting combination.

 Thank you to all who participated in this month’s We Should Cocoa tea challenge.
 We really do appreciate the time and effort that you all put in.
 This was another tough challenge from me it seems; I shall be getting a reputation for meanness if I don’t watch out.
 However, nineteen of you were not put off and have come up with some really interesting and delicious looking recipes using tea and chocolate.
 There are also some stunning photographs which put my own efforts to shame.

 It was particularly interesting to see the variety of teas that were used.
 Earl Grey was a particularly popular choice.
 I know I’ve said it before and I expect I’ll say it again, but there are an awful lot of creative and talented food bloggers out there.

 Chele will be posting the next We Should Cocoa challenge on the Chocolate Teapot on 1 March 2011 – what madness will she be getting us into I wonder?

 This month, we have the addition of a prize for one of you (UK postage only I’m afraid), a box of Masala Chai Salted Caramels from Katie Christoffers of Matcha Chocolat.
 Katie won’t be seeing the entries until this post goes up, so I won’t be able to announce the winner quite yet.
 When a decision has been made, I will publish their name at the bottom of this post.